21joint/gs-webpack/README.md

 1. Make sure you have Node.js stable version which can be found on their [Official website](https://nodejs.org).
 2. `npm install`
 3. `npm run dev` Is running development server on `2121` port
-4. `npm run build` Is building HTML/CSS for the structure
+4. `npm run build` Is building HTML / CSS / JS for the structure